sylvaincom/github_tutorial/README.md

 - On the automatically opened web navigator:
   - Click on `Create pull request`.
     - 💡 Instead of `Create pull request`, you could click on `Create draft pull request` (or create a PR then convert it to draft).
 Once you have finished working on your draft PR, you can click on `Ready for review` to notify the human reviewers that they can start taking the time to actually review your the changes suggested by your PR (a draft PR is still visible, the human reviewers can start having a quick look if they want to).
+    - 💡 Do forget to customize your PR title and include a description if needed.
+More generally, if your PR solves a GitHub issue, let's say issue #1234, your PR title should be the name of the issue and the description should be _Fix #1234_ and additional comments if needed.
     - 💡 You can see what changes you made in the `Files changed` tab.
     - 💡 For more information, see [Creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
-  - Now, the owner of the GitHub repository (here, your teacher with the `sylvaincom` GitHub handle) will have to approve your pull request.
+  - Now, a maintainer of the GitHub repository (here, your teacher with the `sylvaincom` GitHub handle) will have to approve your pull request.
     - 💡 For information, if your PR looks good, the way a collaborator of the repository (owner, maintainer, etc) would do it is by clicking on your PR on the web navigator then clicking on `Merge pull request` then `Confirm merge`.
 This collaborator undergoes a [PR review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews) to approve (or not) your changes.
     - Do not hesitate to let your teacher know that you created a PR so that he can manually merge it.
   - Once your pull request has been merged, you will see `Pull request succesfully merged and closed`.
 Click on `Delete branch`.
 Indeed, you no longer need this branch that has already served its purpose.